-Sweet, moist, and with just the right amount of banana flavor, this lightened up loaf has been declared the “BEST” banana bread – ever!
+Sweet, moist, and with just the right amount of banana flavor – this lightened up loaf (that’s also low in added sugars) has been declared the “best” time and time again.

-For this banana bread recipe I use a mixture of white whole wheat and all-purpose flour, for a wholesome, but light textured loaf.
-If you choose however, you can use all white whole wheat flour for a slightly nuttier-tasting loaf with a bit more fiber, or 2 cups of all purpose flour for a more cake-like loaf.
+I developed this recipe using a mixture of white whole wheat and all-purpose flour for a wholesome, yet still, light textured loaf.
+If you choose, however, you can use all white whole wheat flour for a slightly nuttier-tasting loaf with a bit more fiber, or 2 cups of all-purpose flour for a more cake-like loaf.

-I like to tuck individual slices into baggies, then freeze them for later.
+Once baked and cooled, wrap the loaf tightly in foil and it will keep fresh for days (a quick warming of a slice in the microwave brings back fresh-out-of-the-oven-goodness).
+I also like to tuck individual slices into baggies, then freeze them for later.
 On busy mornings all I have to do to enjoy a delicious piece of home-baked banana bread is to throw one in the microwave for about thirty seconds.
-(The frozen slices can remain in the freezer for weeks.)
+The frozen slices can remain in the freezer for weeks.

 2 large eggs